 1. Language Arts-Writing

-This section of the test is divided into two parts.
-The first part of the Writing section lasts 75 minutes and consists of 50 questions.
+This section is divided into two parts.
+The first part lasts 75 minutes and consists of 50 questions.
 Students are tested for their ability to correct, re-construct and re-arrange content in a grammatically correct manner.
 Questions are based on correction, revision and re-structuring of content.
 To read detailed information about the same visit http://www.acenet.edu/Content/NavigationMenu/ged/etp/writing_1_test_descr.htm.
-The second part of the Writing section requires the test taker to write an essay.
+The second part requires the test taker to write an essay.
 The test taker is allotted 45 minutes to complete this task.
 Detailed information and guidelines about this part of the test is available at http://www.acenet.edu/Content/NavigationMenu/ged/etp/writing_2_test_descr.htm.
-Students that sign up for GED programs should use the guidelines available on the website to prepare for the test.
+Students should use the guidelines available on the website to prepare for the test.

-This is another one of the sections of the GED programs.
-The section has 50 questions and lasts 80 minutes.
+This section has 50 questions and lasts 80 minutes.
 It tests the test takers for knowledge in the discipline of chemistry, physics, earth and space sciences.
 Detailed information about the allotment of marks and the expectancy of skill in this section is explained on the website at http://www.acenet.edu/Content/NavigationMenu/ged/etp/science_test_descrip.htm.

 3. Social Studies

-The section of Social Studies is yet another section of the GED programs and consists of 50 questions that have to be answered by the test taker in 70 minutes.
+It consists of 50 questions, that have to be answered by the test taker in 70 minutes.
 The syllabus is divided as follows: 50% Geography, 40% History, 25% Civics and 20% Economics.
-There are differences of test content between the American and Canadian editions depending upon the GED programs.
-To read detailed information about what is tested under this section visit .
+There are differences of test content between the American and Canadian editions.
+To read detailed information about what is tested under this section visit the official website .

-The Math section lasts for 90 minutes and consists of 50 questions to be answered by the test taker.
-Test takers that sign up for GED programs usually require signing up for professional coaching in order to thoroughly prepare for this section of the test.
+This section lasts for 90 minutes and consists of 50 questions to be answered by the test taker.
+Test takers usually require signing up for professional coaching in order to thoroughly prepare for this section of the test.
 The content includes numbers and operations, measurement and geometry, data analysis and algebraic functions.
 80 percent of the questions on this section of the test are multiple-choice type questions whilst 20% of the questions require student produced answers.
 To read more about this section of the test visit http://www.acenet.edu/Content/NavigationMenu/ged/etp/math_test_descriptio.htm.

 5. Language Arts- Reading

-It is not a tough feat to pass the GED test.
-Test takers around the world sign up for GED programs and seem to have no difficulty preparing for the test.
+It is not a tough feat to pass this test.
+Test takers around the world sign up and seem to have no difficulty preparing for the test.
 It all depends upon how much you have understood about the test and how hard you are willing to work.